dguerri/random-tech-stuff/Stress and burnout/index.md

 I didn't realize how lucky I have been until later in my life.

-When I started supporting people, moving from engineering to management, I witnessed how much stress and burnout can be common and what they can lead to.
+When I started supporting people, moving from engineering to management, I started to see how stress and burnout can be common, and what they can lead to.
-To do my job in the best possible way - by detecting burnout before it happens, or by being able to give good advice - I started researching these topics.
+To do my job in the best possible way, detecting burnout before it happens, and by being able to give good advice, I started researching these topics.

 I stumbled upon a couple of great books.
 So, I learned that some of the things I have been doing in my life were, incidentally, good to manage stress and avoid burnout.
 I have also discovered that thinking rationally about stress, stressors, and ways to manage them, helps recognize burnout and helps prevent it.